icons8/icons-docs/docs/index.md

 Take on board that there are three free icon categories: **Logos**, **Popular** and **Characters**.
 All download options for those icons are available from the get-go but using them still requires attribution.

-:information_source: Commercial usage of icons from the Logos and Characters categories should be discussed with the rightful owners of respective trademarks.

 <div class="callout callout--warning">
     <p><strong>Note:</strong> Commercial usage of icons from the Logos and Characters categories should be discussed with the rightful owners of respective trademarks.</p>
 </div>